duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_05_software_preliminaries/60_docker_basics.md

 ### docker: Got permission denied while trying to connect to the Docker daemon socket

-If this is on your laptop, that means when you setup your enviornment you did not grant your user account right to do certain things.
+If this is on your laptop, that means when you setup your environment you did not grant your user account right to do certain things.
 You can fix this by running:

     laptop $ sudo adduser `whoami` docker